Skip to main content

 Multiple matches from different scopes can be returned in a single enrichment response.

-Use the PUT endpoint to register merchant triggers for action matching.
+Use the PUT endpoint to register merchant action triggers for action matching.

 curl --request PUT \